It happens in life, even to the best of us: we make mistakes.

 Step 2: Fix the problem.

-Nothing is ever truly deleted from the Internet, but that doesn’t mean you should let an offensive social update stay live, keep a factually incorrect post on your blog, or allow hackers to maintain control of whatever they’ve hacked.
+Nothing is ever truly deleted from the Internet, but that doesn’t mean you should let an offensive social update stay live, keep a factually incorrect post on your blog, or allow hackers to control whatever they’ve hacked.
 After identifying the problem, your next step has to be to stop the bleeding.

 Step 3: Apologize, apologize, apologize (and explain).